- Standard Caseload Supervision

 Mental Health Unit

-The Sex Offender Program has been providing specialized supervision since 1997.
-Through an intensive, coordinated, and comprehensive approach, the program works to hold offenders accountable, reduce reoffending, and improve the lives of victims.
-The program targets individuals who have committed felony sexual offenses against adolescents or children who, at the time of the offense, were residing with the offender.
+Through an intensive, coordinated, and comprehensive approach, the Sex Offender Unit works to hold probationers accountable, reduce reoffending, and improve the lives of victims.
+The program targets individuals who have committed felony sexual offenses against adolescents or children who are family members.
 Long-term treatment, close collaboration with carefully selected service agencies, and rigorous court-imposed conditions are key components of the program.
-This combination of elements is necessary in order to change the attitudes and behaviors of this high-risk and highly manipulative group of offenders.
+This combination of elements is necessary in order to change the attitudes and behaviors of this high-risk and highly manipulative group of probationers.

 Sex offending is a complex and serious social problem.
 Its impact on victims can be devastating and can last a lifetime.
 Offenders who victimize children present numerous challenges to probation officers.
 Perpetrators can be extremely deceptive about the risk they actually pose because they are skilled at manipulating others and at denying and minimizing their behavior.
 Moreover, they tend to be more outwardly cooperative than other probationers, further masking the risk they present.

-In addition to the standard conditions of probation, offenders in the program are subject to the following special conditions:
+In addition to the standard conditions of probation, probationers in the program are subject to the following special conditions:

 Global Position System (GPS) Supervision